How to get a mortgage as a first time home buyer

 First-time buyer mortgages explained

-Now that you’ve decided you’re ready to apply for a mortgage, why not start browsing our mortgage deals to see if you can find one that fits in with your circumstances.
+Now that you’ve decided you’re ready to apply for a mortgage, why not use our moneymatcher tool to see if you can find one that fits in with your circumstances.
 If you need a bit more advice on what to choose, the following information will come in handy:

 Repayment vs. interest-only